LtvnSergey/Certificates/README.md

 # Certificates

-Here ara some certificates and diploma, that i got from courses and hackatons
+Here are some certificates and diploma, that i got from courses and hackatons